 Well, it's all the goodness of a book combined in a 112-page glossy magazine!
 Full of tasty holiday recipes, easy ways to deck the halls and gifts to give from the heart, it's bursting with full-color photos and ideas that are sure to inspire your creativity.

 Due out on newsstands and in bookstores in early November, it can be found wherever you pick up your favorite mags.
 It's so exciting for us and, since we couldn't wait to share it with you, we're giving away 3 FREE copies right here on our blog!

 How do you get YOUR hands on one?

-us a comment at the bottom of this post before midnight EST tonight telling us your favorite Christmas tradition and you'll be in the running
+Just leave us a comment at the bottom of this post before midnight EST tonight telling us your favorite Christmas tradition and you'll be in the running to win!